 - Government Conspiracy: It's hinted that MI5 is behind most of the nastiness, as the increasingly authoritarian government means they have increased power.

 - POW Camp: The Powell Government introduces concentration camps to Northern Ireland - and later, the British mainland.
-Particularly for the crime of "DPM" - 'damaging public morale'.
+Near the end, this happens particularly for the crime of "DPM" - 'damaging public morale'.

 - Shown Their Work: Throughout the chapters of this work the author demonstrates a strong ability to copy the style of British popular newspapers, official enquiries and underground Irish news-sheets, amongst others.
 The descriptions of action in the Palace of Westminster (including in lesser known areas like function rooms) are very accurate.

 - Vengeance Feels Empty: After Powell's government succeeds in destroying the trade unions as an effective opposition force (at least for the time being), it does not relish the triumph, instead feeling almost ashamed.

 - Villainous B.S.O.D.: After the assassination of Queen Elizabeth II, Enoch Powell falls into one of these.
 It enables Margaret Thatcher and her allies to take an increasingly powerful role, which ends up making things much worse.